 Spinal tumor syndrome is not a condition in itself.
-It is a clinical label to the patient’s condition with many differentials in the offering.
+It is a clinical label for the patient’s condition with many differentials in the offering.

 Most often, the term is used in cases of spine tuberculosis where there is no apparent osseous lesion.

-Most of the typical cases involve anterior bodies or posterior elements of vertebra.
-Backpain is the most common presenting feature which lingers on for a long time.
+Most of the typical cases involve anterior bodies or posterior elements of a vertebra.
+Back pain is the most common presenting feature which lingers on for a long time.
 There would be spine deformity and slow appearance and worsening of neural deficits.

 Most of the tubercular lesion present this way and lesions are visible on x-rays.

-However, tuberculosis is know to involve just soft tissue of the spine without any involvement of bony lesions.
+However, tuberculosis is known to involve just soft tissue of the spine without any involvement of bony lesions.

 It was earlier thought to be extremely rare.
-But with new imaging, more and more cases are being labelled as extraosseous spinal tuberculosis.
+But with new imaging, more and more cases are being labeled as extraosseous spinal tuberculosis.

 These lesions may present with sudden onset neural deficit to the extent of paraplegia or quadriplegia [very unusual].

-Now a patient presents with neural deficit and gives no prior history of backpain.
+Now a patient presents with the neural deficit and gives no prior history of back pain.
 Moreover, there is no deformity in the spine, the back is absolutely normal.

 Could it be tuberculosis?